virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 - [Arrow](https://arrow.readthedocs.io/en/latest/) to creating, manipulating, formatting and converting dates, times and timestamps.

 ## Data Visualization
-As you learned in the [Data Visualization Guide](https://github.com/virgili0/Virgilio/blob/master/serving/purgatorio/collect-and-prepare-data/data-visualization/data-visualization.md), the The human race evolved in the African savannah through thousands of years, and the sight is most advanced surviving technology that he has developed.
+As you learned in the [Data Visualization Guide](https://github.com/virgili0/Virgilio/blob/master/serving/purgatorio/collect-and-prepare-data/data-visualization/data-visualization.md), the human race evolved in the African savannah through thousands of years, and the sight is most advanced surviving technology that he has developed.

 More than 60 % of the actual computation power of our brains is all-time processing visual information, and using it to create an internal representation of the world!

-So, it's easy to understand _why_ to visualize data and their relationships it's compelling in order to get rich insights from them.
+So, it's easy to understand _why_ to visualize data and their relationships it's compelling to get rich insights from them.

-Also, remember that data visualizations are **the way** to communicate your results to other people, including non-technical audience.
+Also, remember that data visualizations are **the way** to communicate your results to other people, including the non-technical audience.

 You can get an overview of the most popular and wide-used data visualization libraries in the [Data Visualization Guide](https://github.com/virgili0/Virgilio/blob/master/serving/purgatorio/collect-and-prepare-data/data-visualization/data-visualization.md).